WU-Cordova/cs152-repository-glweis/projects/project3/READ.md

 ## 4. 🐛 Known Bugs and Limitations:

 Bugs:
-- End-of-day report does not behave correctly under some circumstances.
+- No known bugs (though end-of-day report used to not behave correctly under some circumstances).

 Limitations:
-- Attempting to "mark next order as complete" will error when there are no complete orders (did not have time to patch this).
+- No known major limitations.

 ## 5. 🔧 What I'd Add With More Time: